stephane-duteriez/WouldYouRather/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 ### improvement ###
-- loading bar wihtout the rest of the app
 - page to create a new user
 - page to change the avatar of the authed user
 - improve designe on the leaderBoard page (center score)
 - imporve designe on the question result page (pourcentage on two digit?)
-- remove comment